DeepakkCR/19CS404-DBMS-Lab-Manual/Experiment8_Cursor/readme.md

 - Implement exception handling to handle `NO_DATA_FOUND` or other errors that may occur.

 **Output:**
-The program should update employee salaries and display a message, or it should display an error message if no data is found.
+The program should update employee salaries and display a message, or it should display an error message if no data is found

 ---